What is Pay 2 Win (P2W)?

 Untrustworthiness

-How much can you trust the game's future?
+How much can you trust this developer?